davidobonyano/davidobonyano/README.md

-👨‍💻 Captain Dave | Aspiring Full Stack Developer
+👨‍💻 Captain Dave |  Full Stack Developer

 Hi there!
-I’m Dave, a passionate and motivated developer actively learning and building my skills in full stack web development.
-I’m currently focused on mastering front-end technologies while exploring back-end development and software engineering fundamentals.
+I’m Dave, a passionate and motivated developer actively learning and building my skills in full stack web development.and software engineering fundamentals.

 🤝 Connect with Me